kbgassaway/DADA/final.md

 ![mD4](mD4.JPG)
 <br><br>

 I searched for other decoding tools online and found [CyberChef](https://gchq.github.io/CyberChef/), an open source web tool designed for decoding data.
-This tool can automatically determine which what method to use to decode your input, perhaps based on the combination of the input itself and the output after decoding.
-I placed the string in the input, keep Auto Bank checked, hit bake, and the decoded flag appears!
+This tool can automatically determine which method to use to decode your input, perhaps based on the combination of the input itself and the output after decoding.
+I placed the string in the input, kept Auto Bank checked, hit bake, and the decoded flag appears!

 ![mD5](mD5.JPG)
 <br><br>

 CyberChef lets you know what method they used to decode the text.
 In this case it was Base58, which I was not familiar with.
 Base58 is an alphanumeric set of characters that leaves out letters and numbers that are more difficult to transcribe, such as 0, O, I, l.
 Base58 is used in bitcoin transactions (https://learnmeabitcoin.com/glossary/base58).

 Input the flag in the MarketDump challenge and submit.
-We have successfully found the victim the one victom whose credit card information was compromised.
+We have successfully found the one victom whose credit card information was compromised.

 ![mD6](mD6.JPG)
 <br><br><br>